yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 ## The Basics

 The first thing you need to know is that compression algorithms are not magic.
-In many cases compression algorithms have a sanity check (a "magic" number) that is used to verify set up the compressor.
+In many cases compression algorithms have a sanity check (a "magic" number) that is used to verify and set up the decompressor.
 In other cases parts of the data can be seen in the compressed data.

 ## The Dreaded Lempel-Ziv Algorithm (Lz*)